 The new Kimojis were very popular, and it spawned a variety of merchandise: everything from enamel pins and clothing to fragrance lines and pool floaties.

 The original intent for Kimoji wasn't simply static artwork, but 3D animated emojis.
 However, assets had to be delivered in less than three weeks since the app needed to ship in time for the Valentine's Day holiday.
 The concept was de-scoped, with the intention that it would be added in a later phase.
 So the emojis had to retain the same quality as the original 3D models, which meant we couldn't clean up too much of low-poly artifacting.

 In addition to creating the (in?)famous crying Kim face for the app store icon, I was also heavily involved in creating the base face for the rest of the Kimojis.
 Below is a matrix of features I created for the base face, which we worked on with Kim and Kanye's input.

 One of the biggest challenges of the project was the designing the text bubble emojis.
 I had to work with a lot of constraints: revitalize the look but without straying away from the the original Futura Condensed font or the bubble shape.
 After a 20-something hour shift churning away at a variety of concepts, I created the color shifted version.
-Kanye West was especially estatic of the style and loved it, which was an incredibly validating experience for me.
+Kim was especially estatic of the style and loved it, which was an incredibly validating experience for me.

 Shortly after Kimoji's release, my work was featured in a variety of news articles, and spawned a medley of merchandise.